RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

 ----------------

-Sometime people create specific conda environments with additional software and wish to run Jupyter notebooks.
+Sometime people create specific conda environments with additional software and wish to run them in Jupyter notebooks.
 As we do not allow computational jobs on login nodes, here are the steps to run notebooks on interactive nodes.

 1. Once you login to HPC3, get an interactive node using ``srun`` command.